SenaThenu/social-media-grower/README.md

 ## Getting Started 🌱

 ### Using Windows 🪟
 Simple.
 Go to the *Releases* section of this repository and go to the latest release page.
-Under assets, download the executable!
+Under assets, download the `social_media_grower_for_windows.zip`.
+Then, extract it and run `social_media_grower.exe`!

 ### MacOS 🍎 | Linux 🐧
 Oops.
 Unfortunately, there isn't a bundled up executable for these operating systems, yet.